-- Top five counties for all tractor-trailer accidents: Anson, Bladen, Polk, Lee, and Wayne counties.
+- Top five counties for all semi-truck accidents: Anson, Bladen, Polk, Lee, and Wayne counties.

-- Top five counties for fatal tractor-trailer crashes: Hyde, Richmond, Yadkin, Ashe, and Northampton.
+- Top five counties for fatal semi-truck crashes: Hyde, Richmond, Yadkin, Ashe, and Northampton.

 - Safest five counties for traffic crashes involving injuries: Swain, Camden, Polk, Hyde, and Washington.